privacy-scaling-explorations/zkevm-specs/specs/opcode/51MLOAD_52MSTORE_53MSTORE8.md

 `MSTORE8` works similarly to `MSTORE` except that only the LSB of `value` is written to `address`

 1. A const gas cost: `3 gas`
-2. A dynamic gas cost: an additional gas cost is charged according to the highest memory location accessed.
+2. A dynamic gas cost: a dynamic gas depends on the highest memory location accessed

 The highest memory location is calculated as follows:

 ```
-MLOAD, MSTORE: address + 32 (because 32 bytes are read/written)
+MLOAD, MSTORE: address + 32 (32 bytes are read/written)
-MSTORE8: address + 1 (only a single byte is written)
+MSTORE8: address + 1 (a byte is written)
 ```

 The memory size is calculated as follows: